Olney Hawkins Richmond – Father of Cardology

 IAC Founder’s Comment: I trust that you will continue to research more about the Order of the Magi, Olney H. Richmond and others who have gone through some much to bring this magical ancient system to each of us today.
 Here you are reading about real people with their own karma and challenges; just like the rest of us with their own flaws and imperfections.

-To learn more about the history of Olney H. Richmond, his genealogy, local newspaper/magazine articles about him and the Temple, Temple odes and rituals, bio and adventures of Arline Richmond, Olney’s chess and checker career, the war years and records, Olney’s pension files and personal records, Widow’s Claim records and Verona’s attempts to acquire Olney’s war pension, letters and postcards, history of the Temple, and the astrological charts and comparisons of Olney, Cornelia, Verona and Pauline Goede (Arline Richmond), please contact Iain McLaren-Owens for a PDF of his book Articles on The Order Of The Magi & Its History (3rd Ed.).
+To learn more about the Father of Cardology, his genealogy, local newspaper/magazine articles about him and the Temple, Temple odes and rituals, bio and adventures of Arline Richmond, Olney’s chess and checker career, the war years and records, Olney’s pension files and personal records, Widow’s Claim records and Verona’s attempts to acquire Olney’s war pension, letters and postcards, history of the Temple, and the astrological charts and comparisons of Olney, Cornelia, Verona and Pauline Goede (Arline Richmond), please contact Iain McLaren-Owens for a PDF of his book Articles on The Order Of The Magi & Its History (3rd Ed.).
 His book includes copies of actual documents.